Captain-FLAM/KaraFan/README.md

 5️⃣ **Vocal Extraction from cleaned "Audio_sub_Music"**

-- Use the MDX model to isolate the vocal component of the music track, removing any remaining instrumental or background noise.
+- Use the **MDX model** to isolate the vocal component of the music track, removing any remaining instrumental or background noise.

-6️⃣ **Volume Compensation for Vocals**
+6️⃣ **Volume Compensation for Vocals + « Silent »**

 - Internal step involving volume compensation for the extracted vocal audio.
+- Pass the result trough the **« Silent » filter** (read below ...)

 7️⃣ **Subtraction of Vocals from Normalized**
 The vocal parts are subtracted from the previously normalized to obtain an audio track with only instrumental music.